r4victor/tenthousandmeters/content/blog/python_bts_07.md

 }
 ```

-And that function actually does the work:
+And here's what that function does:

 ```C
 PyObject *